AshGw/AES-256/README.md

 I recommend using key_gen() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
 The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace, it takes 2^256 attempts to run through all the possible combinations.
 If a brute force attacker runs through 1 trillion combos a second it will still take 10^46 years to run through every possible combination.

-Im using  the bytes key :  b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef=' / string key : 'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeef'   for demonstartion purposes only,
+Im using  the bytes key :  b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef=' / string key : 'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeef'   for demonstartion purposes only.
-it doesnt take 2 seconds to guess a key based on my name.
+It doesnt take 2 seconds to guess a key based on my name.
 So ALWAYS USE A RANDOMLY GENERATED KEY.

 Follow these 2 simple steps to work a key:
 1) Generate a random string key :